-Prior to her election, Vicki worked as an Executive Assistant to the Associate Dean of Aboriginal Affairs in the College of Arts & Science at the University of Saskatchewan.
+After completing her Master’s in Sociology, Vicki started teaching as a Sessional Lecturer in Sociology at the University of Saskatchewan.
+She was nominated for several teaching awards.
+Prior to her election, Mowat worked as an Executive Assistant to the Associate Dean of Aboriginal Affairs in the College of Arts & Science at the University of Saskatchewan.